SAP-samples/cap-cds-hands-on/exercises/02/README.md

 # 02 - Understand the basic model, service and persistence features

-In the previous exercise we conjured up a simple but fully functional OData service from just a few lines of declarative model definition.
+In the previous exercise we conjured up a simple but fully functional OData service from a declarative definition that is just a few lines long.
 In this exercise we'll explore what we have, to understand the central importance of the model, what the service is, and how the definition relates to a database layer.

 ## Explore the service